An Interview by Barb Miller: Myron

 Q. Do you ever write your own music?

+A. I do quite a bit of writing, polkas, particularly.
 I have quite a few that are published, quite a number that are recorded, and I record a lot of my own stuff, too.

 Q. How do you arrange your schedule

 so you can spend time with your family?